tocco/tocco-docs/framework/architecture/hibernate/listeners.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 This event is fired directly after a new entity instance is created (no fields are set at this point) by the :java:ref:`EntityFactoryImpl<ch.tocco.nice2.persist.hibernate.pojo.EntityFactoryImpl>`.
-Because all entity instances are created by the entity factory (even those that are loaded from the database), the event is only fired when the primary key is not set yet.
+All entity instances are created by the entity factory (even those that are loaded from the database), but the event is only fired when a new instance is created by the user (not when an entity is loaded from the database).
+This is the case when no primary key is passed to the entity factory.

 ``entityDeleting`` event
 ^^^^^^^^^^^^^^^^^^^^^^^^